ANUSRI-GS/VSDSquadron-Mini-Internship/README.md

         imm[12] | imm[10:5] | rs2  | rs1  | funct3 | imm[4:1]  | imm[11] | opcode
        0       | 000001    | 00000| 00000| 000    | 1110      | 0       | 1100011
    32-bit instruction: `0000000 00000 00000 000 1110 0 1100011`

-### Summary
-These 32-bit instruction codes follow the RISC-V instruction formats for each type of instruction.
-Each code is constructed according to the respective format (R, I, S, B) and uses the appropriate opcode and funct fields as specified by the RISC-V ISA.